top of page

 The Governments Power Over Free Speech

-Most people believe that they have a right to free speech but how far does that right go?
-The first amendment gives you the right to say whatever you want but that is where it stops the politicians in the making might see where this is going.
-The first amendment lets you say what you want but you can still get punished by the government the second your done speaking.
-When you tweet that political message big government can remove it the second it hits the internet posters can
+Most people believe that they have a right to free speech, but how far does that right go?
+The First Amendment gives you the right to say whatever you want, but that is where it stops.
+The politicians in the making might see where this is going.
+The First Amendment lets you say what you want, but you can still get punished by the government the second you're done speaking.
+When you tweet that political message, big government can remove it.
+The second it hits the internet, po

 Lincoln Chronister